cloudfoundry/docs-bosh/content/credential-rotation.md

 * `hm_password`
 * `blobstore_director_password` when using local blobstore
 * `postgres_password` when using local postgres
-* `uaa_clients_director_to_credhub` assuming UAA and CredHub are co-located on
+* `uaa_clients_director_to_credhub` assuming UAA and CredHub are co-located on the director VM
-* `mbus_bootstrap_password` results in hard shut down of director VM without running drain scripts (in future, this will be prevented by using mutual TLS).
-Therefore, it is important that no deployments are in progress before re-deploying the director. the director VM
+* `mbus_bootstrap_password` results in hard shut down of director VM without running drain scripts (it is planned to prevent this by using mutual TLS).
+Therefore, it is important that no deployments are in progress before re-deploying the director.

 ### Credentials with additional steps: